 - I typically garnish the tops with parsley, but chopped green onions or snipped fresh chives would both add color to the tops.

-- If you don't have plain cornmeal on hand, you can use the same amount of self rising flour, if desired.
-In that case, even though baking powder and salt that’s already included but there’s no need to adjust the recipe.
+- If you don’t have plain cornmeal on hand, you can use the same amount of self rising flour.
+In that case there’s a minimal amount of baking powder and salt that’s already included but there’s no need to adjust the recipe.
 I would still use the same amount of baking powder and salt called for in the recipe .
 You could always adjust the amount to your personal taste, of course.

 - If you’d like to adjust the flavor of the shredded cheese, you can certainly do so.
 You could use pepper jack cheese for kick or use whatever cheese you have on hand in the same amount.

 Other Corn Recipes to Try